Memory-efficient structured convex optimization via extreme point sampling: Discussion

-\paragraph{Using Gaussian sampling for other rounding schemes.} There are a number of other approximation algorithms that involve solving~\eqref{prob:relaxedMC} (with appropriate cost matrix $C$) and then rounding the Gaussian samples with covariance given by the SDP solution.
-Examples include \textsc{Max-2SAT} \cite{GW} and the maximization of indefinite binary quadratic forms studied by \citet{charikar2004maximizing} and \citet{megretski2001relaxations}.
-Our approach allows these approximation algorithms to also be solved in $\mathcal{O}(n)$ working memory.
-It would be interesting to investigate which other rounding schemes can be implemented in a memory-efficient way using modifications of our approach.
+\paragraph{Using Gaussian sampling for other rounding schemes} Other approximation algorithms involve solving~\eqref{prob:relaxedMC} (with appropriate cost matrix $C$) and then rounding Gaussian samples with covariance given by the SDP solution, such as \textsc{Max-2SAT} \cite{GW} and the maximization of indefinite binary quadratic forms \cite{charikar2004maximizing, megretski2001relaxations}.
+Using our approach these can also be solved in $\mathcal{O}(n)$ working memory.
+It would be interesting to investigate which other rounding schemes can be implemented in a memory-efficient way by modifying our approach.